tolgabirdal/MatrixManifoldsInCeres/README.md

 parameterization.MultiplyByJacobian(x,10,global_matrix.data(),local_matrix.data());
 ```

-**Geometric Interpretation of the MultiplyByJacobian**: At the first sight, to non-experts, it might seem unclear how this operation relates geometrically to the typical Riemannian operations such as projection, retraction, geodesic flow, exp, log and all that.
+#### Geometric Interpretation of the MultiplyByJacobian
+At the first sight, to non-experts, it might seem unclear how this operation relates geometrically to the typical Riemannian operations such as projection, retraction, geodesic flow, exp, log and all that.
 The short answer is ***MultiplyByJacobian* maps the Euclidean gradient to the Riemannian gradient**.
 Quoting Sameer Agarwal:

 > MultiplyByJacobian is not a generic projection operator onto the tangent space, but rather the matrix that takes the gradient vector/Jacobian matrix in the ambient coordinates to the tangent space.
 What MultiplyByJacobian does is that instead of computing the Jacobian of the Plus operator at delta = 0, and then applying it to the gradient/Jacboian, it lets the user define how it is to be done, especially for high dimensional spaces.